isabella232/advertising-cloud.en/help/dsp/campaign-management/placements/placement-settings.md

 * To create a new audience, click ![Select](/help/dsp/assets/chevron-down.png) next to Included Audiences, and then select **+ Create Audience**.
 For instructions, see [Create a Reusable Audience](/help/dsp/audiences/reusable-audience-create.md), beginning with Step 3.
 * To select specific audience segments, click **Select segments for this placement only**.
 Select the segment logic; for instructions, see Step 6 in [Create a Reusable Audience](/help/dsp/audiences/reusable-audience-create.md).
 When you're done, click **Save**.

-**Excluded Audiences:** Any audiences to exclude for the placement, including audiences with[third-party segments, first-party segments, Adobe segments, custom segments, and saved audiences](/help/dsp/audiences/audience-settings.md).
+**Excluded Audiences:** Any audiences to exclude for the placement, including audiences with [third-party segments, first-party segments, Adobe segments, custom segments, and saved audiences](/help/dsp/audiences/audience-settings.md).
 The total and active deduplicated audience size across all excluded audiences is also displayed.
 You can select an existing audience or create a new audience that you can reuse later:

 * To select an existing audience, click ![Select](/help/dsp/assets/chevron-down.png) next to Excluded Audiences, and then select the audience.
 * To create a new audience, click ![Select](/help/dsp/assets/chevron-down.png) next to Excluded Audiences, and then select **+ Create Audience**.
 For instructions, see [Create a Reusable Audience](/help/dsp/audiences/reusable-audience-create.md), beginning with Step 3.